-Within ten (10) days of the AVPAA or designee's review of the Investigative Report, the AAO Investigator will issue a Letter of Finding.
+Upon the AVPAA or designee's review of the Investigative Report, the AAO Investigator will issue a Letter of Finding.
 The Letter of Finding shall include:

-- Whether the Respondent has been found responsible for violating University policy and, if so, the specific behaviors deemed to be Prohibited Conduct. - General description of the procedural steps taken from the receipt of the Complaint through the determination. - Findings of fact supporting the determination. - Conclusions regarding the application of applicable University policies. - Information on the right of either party to request an internal review of the AAO determination or to file a complaint with a relevant federal or state agency.
+- 1. Whether the Respondent has been found responsible for violating University policy and, if so, the specific behaviors deemed to be Prohibited Conduct. - 2.
+General description of the procedural steps taken during the investigative process. - 3.
+Findings of fact supporting the determination. - 4.
+Conclusions regarding the application of applicable University policies. - 5.
+Information on the right of either party to request an internal review of the AAO determination or to file a complaint with a relevant federal or state agency.